 - A good number of female demons/Personas in the Shin Megami Tensei series; while the hand-drawn artwork in their profiles shows them in various (and detailed) stages of nudity, the actual character models have seemingly glued their hair to their chest.

-- The Lady of the Forest in Dragon Age: Origins appears naked with godiva hair, as well as strategically placed vines and branches; not quite Scenery Censor or Hand or Object Underwear as it's not a trick of the camera angle nor an overt action on her part.
+- The Lady of the Forest in Dragon Age: Origins appears naked with godiva hair, as well as strategically placed vines and branches; not quite Scenery Censor or Hand-or-Object Underwear as it's not a trick of the camera angle nor an overt action on her part, and she has nothing to hide anyway (she lacks nipples).

 - Felicia from Darkstalkers manages to combine this concept with Fur Bikini.